Riveness/nextjs-blog-1-fork/README.md

 Using [@discublog/api](https://github.com/discublog/api) to query GitHub repository discussions and rendering Markdown with [@mdx-js/mdx](https://github.com/mdx-js/mdx).

-## Deploy
+## Vercel Deploy

 > [!CAUTION]
-> Vercel is not available yet, you can only build locally. https://github.com/shikijs/shiki/issues/693
+> Vercel Deploy is not available yet. https://github.com/shikijs/shiki/issues/693
+>
+> You can build locally and deploy to Vercel, or use this [GitHub Action](.github/workflows/deploy.yml).

 ---